Donate

 Key findings include: Proposition 30 on reducing greenhouse gas emissions has lost ground in the past month, with support among likely voters now falling short of a majority.
 Democrats hold an overall edge across the state's competitive districts; the outcomes could determine which party controls the US House of Representatives.
 Four in ten likely voters are satisfied with how democracy is working in the US.
 Many Californians have negative perceptions of their personal finances and the US economy this election season.

-Health Care Access among California’s Farmworkers
+Health Conditions and Health Care among California’s Undocumented Immigrants

 Search results are limited to 100 items.
 Please use the Refine Results tool if you are not finding what you are looking for.